claha/smart-home/README.md

 the wrong image architecture for Raspberry Pi 1 and Zero.
 Since this currently runs on a Zero the platform is explicitly set in the docker-compose file.

-## ZNC

-ZNC is an IRC (Internet Relay Chat) bouncer.
-Before starting the container the first time, create a `config` directory next to the `docker-compose.yaml` file.
-Then pull and start the container.
-After the container has been started, log in (username admin, password admin) through the web ui and change the password under `User Settings`.
-Then stop the container and open the file `config/configs/znc.conf` and enable SSL by adding/changing to `SSL = true` in the `<Listener>` part of the configuration.
-Start the container again and start adding networks and channels using the web ui.
-ZNC uses modules to enrich the experience, here are a few that could be useful to enable.
-These can be found under `Global Settings` and/or `Your Settings`.

-- adminlog
-- chansaver
-- controlpanel
-- log
-- nickserv
-- simple_away

-There are lot more settings that can be changed, some that could be good to look into are.

-- AutoClearChanBuffer
-- AutoClearQueryBuffer
-- BufferSize

 ## Syncthing

 Syncthing is a continuous file synchronization program.
 Before starting the